 3: Find an online tax pro to prep and file for you

 For more complex businesses, the easiest and most pain-free tax filing method is handing your taxes over to a professional.
-I’m currently loving Bench!
+I’m currently loving Xendoo!

 They handle all your business bookkeeping and tax filing in one place to fully streamline your finances before tax time.

-Plus, Bench provides additional services that free tax filing programs can’t, including:
+Plus, Xendoo provides additional services that free tax filing programs can’t, including:

 - Customized tax support: Have rental income?
 Need to file back taxes?
-Your Bench team knows exactly which tax forms you need and which deductions to claim for your small business.
+The Xendoo team knows exactly which tax forms you need and which deductions to claim for your small business.

 - No additional cost for state tax filing: File your federal and state income taxes for one flat fee.